The slow simmer of everyday beauty

 “We never know what tomorrow will bring, so we need to live each day to the fullest.”
 Karen speaks with determination in her eyes, and laughs when she describes herself as a vagabond.
 At times, she is like a child running after the waves, and at others, she pursues her high ambitions courageously, seizing all the ups and downs that life has to offer.
 Ming Xing B&B conveys the warmth of memory, taking the experiences, stories, and longings of life, collecting them into a traveler’s suitcase, and transforming them into fuel for life.
 A disposition at once candid, free, and at ease is used to add spice to everyday life, and to treasure every hard-won happiness that today may hold in store.

-Breakfast included, On the 3rd floor, In-room bathroom, 1 double bed, Up to 1 extra person (with extra bed) (more)
+Breakfast not included, On the 3rd floor, In-room bathroom, 1 double bed, Single-person bathtub, Up to 1 extra person (with extra bed) (more)

 Cancellation and Postponement Policy

 After booking is confirmed, please contact the host for transportation details.